caitaozhan/LeetCode/README.md

 3. make the general cases correct
 4. make the corner cases and edge conditions correct (tune all parameters to emtpy, 1, or any small input)
 5. if in good mode, make the program faster

+# VS Code has LeetCode Plugin
+The LeetCode plugin in VS Code is super!
+Try it out.